CentreForDigitalHumanities/Summer-School-2024/docs/instructions.md

     -  [Mac](https://git-scm.com/download/mac); note that you have to install the `Homebrew` package manager first (instructions included on the download page).
     -  [Linux](https://git-scm.com/download/linux)

 We will explain how to use GitHub during the Summer School, so don't worry if you are not familiar with it yet.
-Just make sure you have installed git and created an account.
+Just make sure you have installed `git` and created an account.

 If this all works, you are ready to start working on the materials.
 Have fun coding!

+## Preparation
-## Python exercises
+### Python exercises

 We have prepared a series of programming exercises to help you get familiar with Python and Jupyter Lab.
 We recommend that you complete these exercises before the Summer School starts.
 Depending on your experience with coding, in total they might take you 1 to 4 hours to complete.